The importance of the project planning process

 Planning together as a team

 Project planning doesn’t have to be the arduous initial step project managers tackle alone.
-With a whole team supporting in the process and the ensuing project, you can not only make the process more efficient, but more rewarding for you and your team.
+Work together by running a project retrospective with the team and apply their feedback to the new project plan.
+With a whole team supporting in the process and the ensuing project, you can not only make the process more efficient but more rewarding for you and your team.
 By leveling out responsibility and driving investment among your colleagues in project goals, you can advance your team and their work as a whole.
 Whatever method you and your team decide to plan projects, collaborating in that process will lead to better results on individual projects as well as for your team, your organization, and yourself in the long-term.